Singapore Photography Locations

 Admission into the temple is free of charge and inside you’ll find a hall of 100 Buddha statues in the Hundred Dragons Hall and a Universal Wisdom Hall…I’m waiting to see if visiting the wisdom hall means eternal brilliance?

-You’ll be seeing red from the moment you arrive in Chinatown with hanging lanterns and decorations as far as the eye can see.
+You’ll be seeing red from the moment you arrive in Chinatown with hanging lanterns and decorations as far as the eye can see at one of the best photography locations in Singapore.
 Singapore’s Chinatown is a celebration of culture and tradition.
 Market stalls sell anything and everything, cafes and restaurants follow the same anything goes mantra and you’ll find everyone there regardless of the time of day.
 It’s busy, alive and filled with photo opportunities of street scenes and colourful facades.

-Getting Here: It’s a nice walk from Clark Quay or you can jump on the MRT to Chinatown Station which sits on the blue Downtown and purple North-East Lines.
+Getting to Chinatown in Singapore: It’s a nice walk from Clark Quay or you can jump on the MRT to Chinatown Station which sits on the blue Downtown and purple North-East Lines.
 Be aware that there are many exits from the Chinatown Station so head for Temple or Pagoda Street to arrive in the thick of the fun.

 Getting Here: Located on South Bridge Road you can walk here from Clark Quay or take the MRT to Chinatown station.
 If you opt for the MRT, exit towards Pagoda Street and then wander to the end until you find the temple.